wkwan/ScrimBrain/README.md

 Modify the **module_activations** variable in [visualize_model.py](visualize_model.py) to visualize different activations.

+[visualize_model.py](visualize_model.py) can be easily adapted to different architectures with different activations.

 ## Misc

 Sometimes you don't need AI, macros are good enough.